Jeansidharta/next-styled-components-template/README.md

 However, `styled-components` comes with a great cost: since it applies styles through JavaScript, your application would only be styled when your JavaScript code finishes loading, compiling and executing...
 Or does it?
 Since we are using `next`, we can actually render the styles on the server, and inline the critial parts on the HTML file!
 The greatest technical flaw of CSS-in-JS solutions is bypassed by `next` through SSG (static site generation)!
 It's actually better performance-wise for `next` to use `styled-components` over vanilla CSS, because Webpack can detect all of your page's styling dependencies, and only load the important stuff that you need right now! it's automatically code-splitting the styles for you.

 I recognize that there is a somewhat heated debate in the web community about CSS-in-JS solutions, but with SSG, I can't see a very reasonable argument against this kind of technology other than architectural preference.

+### Prettier

+I like prettier because it's very automatic on code formating.
+I personally don't agree with all of it's rules on formating, but I think adding it to the project is worth it because it saves a lot of time with it's code formating rules.

 ### `imagemin-webp-webpack-plugin`